n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 #### ZWJ multi-person group sequences ####

-A ZWJ multi-person group sequence is used to request a multi-person emoji glyph.
-The fallback for a ZWJ multi-person group sequence is a sequence of individual-person emoji glyphs.
+A <abbr>ZWJ</abbr> multi-person group sequence is used to request a multi-person emoji glyph.
+The fallback for a <abbr>ZWJ</abbr> multi-person group sequence is a sequence of individual-person emoji glyphs.

-A ZWJ multi-person group sequence must match:
+A <abbr>ZWJ</abbr> multi-person group sequence must match:

 ```markdown
 (_emoji_ | _emojimodified_) (_zwj_ (_emoji_ | _emojimodified_) _presentation_? ){1,3}